"Puppies with a future - from dogs with a past!"

 A Toy Fox Terrier puppy should have a deep, well developed "underjaw" (see his strong chin?) with large, deeply rooted "terrier teeth".
 Show or pet puppy, you want a little dog that can see, hear, breathe and eat - a toy dog whose teeth don't fall out and whose legs don't break.
 These are terrier characteristics which I demand in my bloodline.

 Why?
-Well, most toy breeds couldn't care less about catching a mouse but please remember, the Toy Fox Terrier is in the UKC Terrier group, the original registry for the breed.
-He's a Terrier in a Toy dog body.
+Well, most toy breeds couldn't care less about catching a mouse but please remember, the Toy Fox Terrier is in the UKC Terrier Group, the original registry for the breed.
+He is a Terrier in a Toy dog body.
 That makes him an ideal lap dog but with the strong physique and vibrant health that is the hallmark of a working terrier.
 That, and nothing less, is what Bill and I founded our TFT breeding program on.
-By the way, my TFTs have a "terrier mouth" capable of gnawing a raw shank bone or drumstick - and they get both twice a week!
+By the way, my Toy Fox Terriers have a "terrier mouth" capable of gnawing a raw beef shank bone or a drumstick - and they get them twice a week!